Nationwide surprise at failure to emulate TU/e’s women’s quota

 Breakaway

 ‘What you want to see is a good and fair selection policy.
-If that is not there, you have to install a crowbar measure so that that culture is there.
-That is also the only way you can get a culture change done.
+If that is not in place, you have to install a crowbar measure to create that culture.
+It is the only way you can realise a culture change.
 Universities have been built over the centuries by almost exclusively men, you don’t change that overnight.’

 Dark clouds